 The Private Placement Warrants have terms and provisions that are similar to those of the Public Warrants, including as to the exercise price, exercisability and exercise period.
-The Private Placement Warrants will not be redeemable by the Company so long as they are (i) held by the initial purchasers of the Private Placement Warrants or its permitted transferees and (ii) the reference value exceeds \$18.00 per share.
-The initial Private Placement Warrant purchasers, or its permitted transferees, has have the option to exercise the Private Placement Warrants on a cashless basis if the reference value is between \$10.00 and \$18.00.
-If the Private

-Placement Warrants are held by holders other than the AEA-Bridges Impact Sponsor, LLC (the "Sponsor") or its permitted transferees, the Private Placement Warrants will be redeemable by the Company in all redemption scenarios and exercisable by the holders on the same basis as the Public Warrants.
+The Private Placement Warrants will not be redeemable by the Company so long as they are (i) held by the initial purchasers of the Private Placement Warrants or its permitted transferees and (ii) the reference value exceeds \$ 18.00 per share.
+The initial Private Placement Warrant purchasers, or its permitted transferees, have the option to exercise the Private Placement Warrants on a cashless basis if the reference value is between \$ 10.00 and \$ 18.00 .
+If the Private Placement Warrants are held by holders other than AEA-Bridges Impact Sponsor, LLC (the "Sponsor") or its permitted transferees, the Private Placement Warrants will be redeemable by the Company in all redemption scenarios and exercisable by the holders on the same basis as the Public Warrants.

+During the year ended December 31, 2024, there were no redemptions or exercises of the Public Warrants and no redemptions or exercises of the Private Warrants.
 During the year ended December 31, 2023, there were no redemptions and 135 thousand exercises of the Public Warrants and no redemptions or exercises of the Private Warrants.
-There were no exercises redemptions or redemptions exercises of the Public or Private Warrants during in the year ended December 31, 2022, period subsequent to the Business Combination in 2022.

-The Company recognized expense of \$4,020 thousand and income of \$5,033 thousand as a change in fair value of warrant liabilities in the Consolidated statements of operations and comprehensive loss for year years ended December 31, 2022, December 31, 2023 and 2022, respectively.
+The Company recognized income of \$ 10,770 thousand and expense of \$ 4,020 thousand as a change in fair value of warrant liabilities in the consolidated statements of operations and comprehensive loss for years ended December 31, 2024 and 2023, respectively.
 The Company determined the Public Warrants and Private Placement Warrants do not meet the criteria to be classified in stockholders' equity and the fair value of the warrants should be classified as a liability.
-At December 31, 2022, December 31, 2023 and 2022, the Company's Warrant liability was \$12,319 thousand and \$8,388 thousand, thousand, respectively.
+At December 31, 2024 and 2023, the Company's Warrant liability was \$ 1,549 thousand and \$ 12,319 thousand, respectively.